 Reporting to CU's Office of Institutional Equity and Compliance

 If you were sexually assaulted by a CU student, faculty, or staff you can report to the Office of Institutional Equity and Complaince (OIEC).
-OIEC can address concerns through a formal investigation or an informal process (which does not include an investigation but focuses on intervention to stop the behavior).
+OIEC can address concerns through a formal investigation OR a policy compliance meeting (which does not include an investigation but focuses on education and intervention to stop the behavior).
 In cases of a finding of a policy violation OIEC will put sanctions in place through the university.
 OIEC’s process is separate from the criminal justice system and is administrative through the university.
-In some cases OIEC may need to make a limited report to the police.
-In addition to conducting investigations, OIEC can also provide interim and remedial measures including no contact orders, academic remedial measures, and more.
+In some cases OIEC may need to make a limited report to the police if there are certain safety concerns.
+In addition to conducting investigations, OIEC can also provide safety and supportive measures including no contact orders, academic remedial measures, and more.
 Click here to learn more about OIEC's process and procedures.
 To file a report you can contact OIEC directly at 303-492-2127, complete an online report, or work with the Office of Victim Assistance to provide advocacy in the reporting process.
 If you are unsure about reporting, please contact OVA and we can talk through the OIEC process with you confidentially to assist you in your decision making process.

 Confidential Reporting to the Office of Victim Assistance